fishyFrogFace/camos/README.md

 ### Prerequisites

-Install Nasm to be able to compile the project.
+Install Nasm to be able to assemble the project.
 This is needed regardless of where you would like to run the OS.

 ```
 sudo apt-get install build-essential nasm
 ```
-Navigate to the folder the bootloader is in and compile it
+Navigate to the folder the bootloader is in and assemble it

 ```
 nasm -f bin -o bootloader.bin bootloader.asm